nzilbb/labbcat-R/README.md

 ### Credentials and Security

-Finally, having usernames and passwords potentially saved to script files or typed out in front of others is inherently insecure.
+Having usernames and passwords potentially saved to script files or typed out in front of others is inherently insecure.
 Some mechanism will be invented which makes this unnecessary.
 That might
 involve: